mazhars-git/hello-plumber/README.md

 # Site Details:

-It is a plumber service site, which I designed by bootstrap, react js and mongodb etc.
+It is a plumber service site, I designed by Bootstrap, React.js, and MongoDB, Node.js, Express etc.

-Here I designed 6 pages and some back pages also like that dashboard, bookings, All bookings, book order etc.
+Here I designed 6 pages and some back pages also like that dashboard, bookings, All bookings, book order, etc.
 Here is a service section with some services.
-You can order any service by authentication system.
+You can order any service by the authentication system.
 It is a complete project with client site and server site.

 # live link of the site: